keiffster/program-y/README.md

 ** Facebook ( coming )
 ** Slack ( coming soon )

-Program-Y Shops with a number of Bots preconfigured
+Program-Y Ships with a number of Bots preconfigured

 * Alice2 - The original Alice Chatbot updated for AIML 2.0
 * Rosie - A starter chat bot from the inventors of AIML